SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 .. testcode:: booleans

-    (swift) var orangesAreOrange = true
+    (swift) let orangesAreOrange = true
     // orangesAreOrange : Bool = true
-    (swift) var turnipsAreDelicious = false
+    (swift) let turnipsAreDelicious = false
     // turnipsAreDelicious : Bool = false

 The types of ``orangesAreOrange`` and ``turnipsAreDelicious`` have been inferred from the fact that they were initialized with ``Bool`` values.
-As with ``Int`` and ``Double`` above, you don't need to declare variables as being ``Bool`` if you set them to ``true`` or ``false`` as soon as you create them.
+As with ``Int`` and ``Double`` above, you don't need to declare named values as being ``Bool`` if you set them to ``true`` or ``false`` as soon as you create them.
-Type inference helps to make Swift code much more concise and readable when initializing variables with known values.
+Type inference helps to make Swift code much more concise and readable when initializing named values with known types of value.

 Boolean values are particularly useful when working with conditional statements such as ``if else``: